COMMUNICATING GLOBAL AND DOMESTIC HEALTH ISSUES

 SPEAKER, MODERATOR, EXPERT AND PANELIST

-As a medical journalist for ABC and NBC News, she has traveled the world extensively and has reported from some of the world’s most troubled areas.
-Her reporting has garnered her some of the industry’s most distinguished honors including an Emmy, DuPont, Edward R Murrow and Gracie awards.
-She is routinely called upon to explain some of the most complicated scientific breakthroughs to the public via television, radio, and print.
+With unparalleled expertise on the intersection of medicine and the media, Dr. Snyderman serves as a Consulting Professor at the Stanford University Center for Innovation in Global Health and is co-founder of the Stanford University-NBC News Global Media Fellowship.
+A bestselling author as well as former medical journalist at ABC News and NBC News, she has traveled the globe extensively and reported from some of the world’s most troubled areas.
+Her reporting has garnered her the industry’s most distinguished honors including Emmy, DuPont, Edward R Murrow, and Gracie awards.
+Dr. Snyderman is routinely called upon by the media (TV, print, digital, radio) to explain complicated scientific breakthroughs to the public.

-Dr. Snyderman lives in Princeton, NJ and is the mother of three children.
+Dr. Snyderman lives in Princeton, N.J.
 She is an avid hiker and equestrian.